 - Bring a large pot of salted water to a boil and cook pasta according to directions on package until al dente.
 Strain (reserving about a ¼ cup of cooking water) and set aside.

 - Meanwhile, sauté zucchini in a large skillet with half the olive oil and half the salt over medium heat for about 2-3 minutes until zucchini is just starting to brown.
 Add remaining oil, salt, pepper and cherry tomatoes, sauté for an additional 2 minutes or until tomatoes are just starting to blister.
+(If your skillet is crowded sauté the zucchini and tomatoes individually in two batches instead and combine afterwards with pesto and pasta before serving.)

 - Remove pan from heat (the pesto retains its color better if not heated), add strained pasta half of pesto to start and toss to combine adding a Tablespoon or two of reserved cooking water if necessary to thin out the sauce or adding a Tablespoon of pesto to thicken if needed.